towfigh/npm-package-publish-starter/README.md

 # npm-package-publish-starter

-> Start coding instantly with a pre-configured environment that adheres to best practices
+Start coding instantly with a pre-configured environment that adheres to best practices.

 This package is a streamlined boilerplate designed to help developers quickly create and publish UI component packages to npm.
 This starter kit includes essential configurations and a sample component to kickstart your development process.
 With `npm-package-publish-starter`, you can focus on building unique and reusable UI components without worrying about the initial setup.